ar-mat/Threading/README.md

 - Support of *async-await* notation for `Job` and `Job<T>` classes (fully compatible with .Net *Tasks*).
 - Simpler and more extensible codebase from the one available in *.Net TPL*. `Armat.Threading` library sources may be used for better understanding asynchronous programming mechanisms in *.Net*, and extend it to fulfill application demands.

 The library has been developed to allow creation of multiple independent thread pools in a single *.Net* application, and has been further enhanced to cover more real-life scenarios.
-It has been designed with performance and flexibility in mind and should produce comparable results with *.Net TPL* (see appropriate performance unit tests).
+It's designed with performance and flexibility in mind and should produce comparable results with *.Net TPL* (see appropriate performance unit tests).
 Below are details about the major classes and some usage examples of `Armat.Threading` library.

 ## Armat.Threading.Job and Armat.Threading.Job\<T\> classes